seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 **Day 9:** _I suffered significant losses today, some of my most important organizations had to be deleted.
 There were some really special ones today._

 **Day 10:** _I finished deleting all non-SNU organizations today.
-My 'What's left' screenshot also contained no errors today, as the image wasn't wrapped due to how small the selection was._
+My 'What's left' screenshot also contained no errors today, as the image wasn't wrapped due to how small the selection was._ _Seanpm2001-Ubuntu was deleted today after several linked snaps were no longer available, thus they did not show up in the documentation.
+It is possible to recreate this data - 2022 August 14th_

+**Day 11:** _Only SNU organizations are left, and they all have the same icon.
+Tomorrow will be the last day of this project._

 **Additional log:**